CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemActionInstance.md

 HasValidationWorkflowInfo returns a boolean if a field has been set.

+### SetValidationWorkflowInfoNil

+`func (o *WorkflowServiceItemActionInstance) SetValidationWorkflowInfoNil(b bool)`

+ SetValidationWorkflowInfoNil sets the value for ValidationWorkflowInfo to be an explicit nil

+### UnsetValidationWorkflowInfo
+`func (o *WorkflowServiceItemActionInstance) UnsetValidationWorkflowInfo()`

+UnsetValidationWorkflowInfo ensures that no value is present for ValidationWorkflowInfo, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)